wpfleger96/Calculator/README.md

  1. What do I do if the <code>sbt</code> command does not execute?

     You probably need to make the file executable.
-To do this, simmply make sure you are in the same directory as <code>sbt</code> and issue the following
+To do this, simply make sure you are in the same directory as <code>sbt</code> and issue the following
     command: